ksandom/mass/docs/gettingStarted.md

 `mass --list=db` lists all hosts with db in their name.

 `mass --list=^db.*live` lists all hosts whose name begins with db and has live somewhere in the name.
+It's a regex.

 `mass --list` lists eeeeeeeverything.
 You probably won't want this option very often, but it's useful when working with imports and exports.